 Services for Youth: The hidden job market – Clear, concise information on accessing the hidden job market, from Services for Youth

 Meetingup: Ottawa Business Networking – Explore business networking events in Ottawa.

-Ottawa Chamber of Commerce – Monthly networking events.
+Ottawa Board of Trade – Monthly networking events.

 Ottawa Networking Events – Listing of events from Eventbrite.

 ALIS: Using Social Media in the Work Search – A detailed tipsheet, developed by the Government of Alberta.

 Career Action Centre: Social media – A comprehensive guide for using social media in your job search, from the University of Waterloo.

 Internet Job Hunt: Electronic Résumés – Tips and guidelines for creating electronic resumes for applying to jobs online.

 Job Search Guide – Download the pdf version or explore this comprehensive guide online, from the University of Saskatchewan.

 Job Search Methods – Discusses the different methods with pros and cons of each, from UC Davis.